dentarg/auth0-blog/_posts/2016-08-09-creating-your-first-elm-app-part-2.markdown

 <div class="alert alert-info alert-icon">
   <i class="icon-budicon-487"></i>
-  This article covers <strong>Elm v0.17</strong>.
-To upgrade to Elm v0.18, please see the <a href="https://github.com/elm-lang/elm-platform/blob/master/upgrade-docs/0.18.md">0.18 Upgrade Docs here</a>.
-In addition, make sure to address all applicable <a href="https://github.com/elm-lang/elm-platform/blob/master/upgrade-docs/0.18.md#package-changes">package changes</a>.
+  This article and its supporting GitHub repositories have been updated to <strong>Elm v0.18</strong>.
 </div>

 **TL;DR:** In the first part of this tutorial, we introduced the Elm language by building a [simple Elm Application that called an API](https://auth0.com/blog/creating-your-first-elm-app-part-1/).
 Now we'll authenticate with JSON Web Tokens to make protected API requests.
-The full code is available in [this GitHub repository](https://github.com/kmaida/auth0-elm-with-jwt-api).
+The full code is available in [this GitHub repository](https://github.com/auth0-blog/elm-with-jwt-api).

 ---